"It's trained by non-disabled people": Evaluating How Image Quality Affects Product Captioning with Vision-Language Models: Study 1: Understanding BLV People's Preferences, Experiences, and Challenges with AI-based Captioning of Product Images

-Building on previous research showing that BLV people move across human and AI assistance for access \cite{tang2025every, adnin2024look, alharbi2024misfitting}, our findings reveal their preferences and the trade-offs they consider when choosing between the two sources (see Figure~\ref{fig:prefs}, left).
-When considering common scenarios for product identification, roughly two-thirds of the participants said they would almost always or most often only use AI when reading a label on a food item (68.6\%, n=59), identifying personal care products or toiletries (67.4\%, n=58), and identifying an unknown item in their home (64\%, n=55).
-Surprisingly, more than 45\% of participants (n=39) said they would almost always or most often just rely on AI for reading a medication label, despite multiple AI tools having warnings about such use.
-Fewer participants said they would mainly rely on AI when checking allergen information on products (37.2\%, n=32), comparing the details of two products side by side (31.4\%, n=27), or checking expiration dates on products (27.6\%, n=23).
-Although there has been prior work on object recognition when grocery shopping \cite{zhao2016cuesee, winlock2010toward, lanigan2006trinetra}, half of the participants said they leaned towards just relying on human-sighted assistance when searching for a specific product at a physical store (54.7\%, n=47) or browsing in a physical store (48.8\%, n=42).
-The cost of searching in a large space was a key reason for this preference, with participants explaining that in a grocery store ``a human can often infer or already know where to go.
+Building on previous research showing that BLV people move across human and AI assistance for access \cite{tang2025every, adnin2024look, alharbi2024misfitting}, our findings reveal their preferences and the trade-offs they consider when choosing between the two sources; see Figure~\ref{fig:prefs}, left.
+When considering common scenarios for product identification, roughly two-thirds of the participants said they would almost always or most often only use AI when reading a label on a food item (68.6\%, $n=59$), identifying personal care products or toiletries (67.4\%, $n=58$), and identifying an unknown item in their home (64\%, $n=55$).
+Surprisingly, more than 45\% of participants ($n=39$) said they would almost always or most often rely on AI to read a medication label, despite multiple AI tools issuing warnings about such use.
+Fewer participants said they would mainly rely on AI when checking allergen information on products (37.2\%, $n=32$), comparing the details of two products side by side (31.4\%, $n=27$), or checking product expiration dates (27.6\%, $n=23$).
+Although there has been prior work on object recognition when grocery shopping \cite{zhao2016cuesee, winlock2010toward, lanigan2006trinetra}, half of the participants said they leaned towards just relying on human-sighted assistance when searching for a specific product at a physical store (54.7\%, $n=47$) or browsing in a physical store (48.8\%, $n=42$).
+The cost of searching in a large space was a key reason for this preference, with participants explaining that in a grocery store, ``a human can often infer or already know where to go.
 Would take longer with just AI.''